Safety Health and Logistics Program (SHaLP)

 Employee safety is not secured by check boxes on forms.

 Proper safe practice and good health are fostered through a comprehensive program that is founded on appropriate leadership, compassion, and training.
 At R. Christopher Goodwin & Associates, Inc., we expect our employees to adopt and embody this behavior as examples for others.
 R. Christopher Goodwin & Associates, Inc. has developed the Safety, Health and Logistics Program, or SHaLP.
-This program, administered through our Health and Safety Department in coordination with our Human Resources Department, is comprehensive in its approach to standardization of practice with proper safe practice and good health as paramount behaviors.
-It is a unique program within the cultural resources management industry, modeled after programs designed for government agencies and major manufacturing and industrial applications.
+This program, administered through our Health and Safety Department in coordination with our Human Resources Department, is comprehensive in its approach.
+Proper safe practice and good health are our paramount behaviors.
+Our unique program is within the cultural resources management industry, modeled after programs designed for government agencies and major manufacturing and industrial applications.
 It also is tailored to our exacting needs and specifications.

 The SHaLP focuses on our corporate culture: our good health, safe practice, and efficient accomplishment of goals.
 The objectives of the SHaLP focus personnel on five key areas: